Naquin’s hit, Molina’s blunder lift Indians over Cards in 12

 Hand wound up with his 10th save.

 Carrasco allowed two hits and two walks with six strikeouts in six scoreless innings for his quality start since Aug.
-6 vs. Cincinnati.
+6 versus Cincinnati.

 The Indians limited the Cardinals to four hits, none after the Carpenter’s RBI single on the seventh.